IBM-Security/isam-ansible-collection/README.md

 ### 5) Prepare a custom execution environment

 You can build a custom execution environment, that contains the python prerequisites for the ibm.isam collection.

+You may also need to add custom CA trusts to the execution environment (eg. from your private Certificate Authority), and you likely want to set the `REQUESTS_CA_BUNDLE` environment variable.

 ### 6) Run it on Ansible Automation Platform